As you probably guessed, a LOT! … well, at least to an Intellectual Property (IP) Attorney like me.

 Plant Patents: Same as Utility Patents

 Unbelievably, the answer could be forever.
 Of course, it is unlikely that this will be the case, as the business would need to exist forever.
-The premise makes sense though, as trademarks represent brands, products and slogans and are symbols of a business/enterprise.
+The premise makes sense though, as trademarks represent brands, products, and slogans.
+It also includes a trademark symbol of a business/enterprise.
 They live and die with the underlying business.

 An artistic work is granted copyright as soon as it is fixed in tangible form.
 Once registered with the Library of Congress, 70 years + the life of the author is QUITE generous.